ltk84/QuanLyKhuCachLy/readme.md

 ### Room Management
 * Users can manage rooms with add (excel, manually)/edit/delete/clear/mark as completed room(s); search for/filter rooms; export room list.
-* Users can also manage room’s quarantine persons.
+* Users can also manage the room’s quarantined persons.

 <br/>